salvedojuliao/course-vue/notes.md

         - Keys:
             - Vue re-uses DOM elements to optimize performance -> This can lead to bugs if elements contain state
             - Bind the jey attribute to an unique value to help Vue identify elements that belong to list content

+# Project:
+- Remember: Everthing is merged (data, methods, computed...)into a behind the scenes managed global object.
+Therefore I can access methods...everthing.